Different Types of Skype Scams and How to Avoid Them

 Other Ways To Avoid Getting Scammed on Skype

-If you are still trying to determine whether your contact is a scam or not, you can verify their identity using online investigation software.
+If you are still trying to determine whether your contact is a scam, you can verify their identity using online background search software

 Useful features of Social Catfish include:

-• Can perform an authenticity check on names, usernames, images, phone numbers, addresses, and emails.
+• Ability to perform an authenticity check on names, usernames, images, phone numbers, addresses, and emails.

 • Has access to data and documents that are online, local, public, and social data.